 HOW DOES INNOVATIVE PEST CONTROL GET RID OF EARWIGS?

-Innovative Pest Control has years of experience getting rid of and preventing earwigs.
+Innovative Pest Control has years of experience in getting rid of and preventing earwigs.
 Innovative Pest Control teaches homeowners about exclusion techniques, gets rid of earwig instantiations, and treats the home or business to prevent future earwig invasions.
-Call now to learn about Innovative Pest Control’s earwig control plan.
+To learn more about Innovative Pest Control’s earwig control services through our home pest control plans or to schedule an appointment, give us a call today!

 EARWIG PREVENTION TIPS